monero

 #6 Allow incoming connections (optional)

-You can allow two types of incoming connections to your node: P2P and RPC.
+You can enable two types of incoming connections on your node: P2P and RPC.

-The first one lets other nodes download the chain from you.
-The latter lets a wallet connect to your node and retrieve info about its balance, transactions etc.
+The P2P connection allows other nodes to download the chain from you.
+The RPC connection enables a wallet to connect to your node and retrieve information about its balance, transactions, etc.

 sudo iptables -I INPUT -p tcp --dport 18080 -j ACCEPT